 In retirement, Keady seems more beloved than Bob Knight, with whom he had so many classic battles.
 Yes, Knight won three national championships, became college basketball’s all-time winningest coach and was far more famous.
 Keady never reached a Final Four, but might have something better today: a close relationship with his former university and widespread respect among its fans.
 He’s welcome back at Purdue anytime, and was able to stay in the game as a “consultant” for Lavin for as long as Lavin held the job.
-Meanwhile, Knight’s broadcasting career petered out, his relationship with IU is fractured, and his connection with his former players isn’t as strong as Keady’s.
+Meanwhile, Knight’s broadcasting career petered out, his relationship with IU became fractured, and his connection with his former players probably isn’t as strong as what Keady has.

 Keady didn’t do badly on the court, either.
 He won six Big Ten titles, including a couple with teams that were picked to finish eighth or ninth in the conference.
 He won several Coach of the Year honors, both nationally and in the Big Ten.
 And, he had a winning record in head-to-head competition with Knight.

 Not bad for a guy whose best and favorite sport had been football, and didn’t get a Division I head coaching job (at Western Kentucky) until he was 42.